rtfeldman/node-test-runner/README.md

 ## Command Line Arguments

-This is the most common commands and flags.
+These are the most common commands and flags.
 Run `elm-test --help` for an exhaustive list.

 **Note:** Throughout this section, the `npx` prefix is omitted for brevity.